 Our rigorous School Direct tuition fee and salaried programmes challenge and develop subject knowledge and pedagogical awareness thorough engagement with reading, educational research and time in a classroom.
 Very few of our trainees with QTS experience problems during their NQT year and retention rates (over 90% after 5 years) are consistently above the national average.

 We are aware of the demand of PGCE masters accreditation and we have developed a programme with The University of Roehampton that can be followed during the training year.
 This enables those who wish to engage with a PGCE to do so.
-We also offer the opportunity to pursue a PGCE after gaining your teaching qualification.
-Please visit our alumni page for more information (click here).
+There is also an opportunity to pursue a PGCE after gaining your teaching qualification.

 This is a fee-paying programme open to high quality graduates and leads to the qualification of PGCE (with Masters credits) and award of QTS.

 - Award of QTS